venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/system-design.md

 **Hash-based sharding**: This algorithm applies a hash function to one column or several columns to decide which row goes to which table.
 For example, the diagram below uses User ID mod 2 as a hash function.
 User IDs 1 and 3 are in shard 1, User IDs 2 and 4 are in shard 2.

+**Geo-Hashing?**

 [Source](https://blog.bytebytego.com/p/vertical-partitioning-vs-horizontal)

 #### How MongoDB sharding works?

+"Shards" in MongoDB are just replica sets with something called a "router" in front of them.
+Your application will connect to the router, issue queries, and it will decide which replica set (shard) to forward things on to.
+It's significantly more complex than a single replica set because you have the router and config servers to deal with (these keep track of what data is stored where).

+A collection is sharded based upon the Shard Key.
+Shard key determines how the collection data will be distributed across the shards.
+The shard key is also important in the read operation performance.

+In a sharded cluster a database can have number of sharded and unsharded collections.
+You can decide which collections need to be sharded (distribute a collection's data across shards).

+In MongoDB with the autosharding feature, a sharded collection will be distributed somehow evenly along all the shards you have.

+With those collections which you not likely to shard (which are not sharded) you can specify a primary shard which will they reside on.
+This primary shard is a given one for a specific database, so it is on per database level.

+A mongos (the router) receives all the queries in a sharded cluster before routing to specific shard(s).
+When you submit a query, it is like submitting a query to a standalone server, the syntax is same; it is transparent to the application (or code).
+The router determines which shards the query must visit to get your data.

 #### How AWS Redshift sharding works?